SalomePlatform/adao/doc/advanced.rst

 Switching from 6.5 to 6.6
 +++++++++++++++++++++++++

-There is no known incompatibility for the ADAO case file or the accompanying scripts.
+There is no known incompatibility for the ADAO case file.
 The upgrade procedure is to read the old ADAO case file with the new SALOME/ADAO module, and save it with a new name.

+There is one incompatibility introduced for the designation of operators used to for the observation operator.
+The new mandatory names are "*DirectOperator*", "*TangentOperator*" and "*AdjointOperator*", as described in the last subsection of the chapter :ref:`section_reference`.

 Switching from 6.4 to 6.5
 +++++++++++++++++++++++++